 The Danish-based Global Green Growth Forum has commissioned this case study of the Strategic Water Partners Network (SWPN) for South Africa to share our experience and lessons learned in this multi-stakeholder partnership.
 The SWPN is part of the 2030 WRG network of country partnerships and is a multi-stakeholder collaboration addressing South Africa’s most pressing water issues: improving water efficiency and reducing leakage, managing effluent and wastewater management, and managing agricultural and supply-chain water.

-The presented last May at the World Economic Forum African Summit in Cape Town, South Africa, a new report specifying how the SWPN´s work has recently developed.
-It also described the creation of working groups that are mapping, charting and implementing projects that strengthen and support water management strategies and practices.
+Presented in May 2013 at the World Economic Forum African Summit in Cape Town, South Africa, this report specifies how the Strategic Water Partners Network’s work has recently developed.
+It also describes the creation of working groups that are mapping, charting, and implementing projects that strengthen and support water management strategies and practices.

-Since its inception five years ago, the 2030 Water Resources Group has been working to resolve the world’s water scarcity problem.
+Since its inception, the 2030 WRG has been working to resolve the world’s water scarcity problem.
 One of our main goals is to bring practical analysis to the limelight to help address the problem – always in collaboration with strategic partners and water experts.

-Alongside Ove Arup, we scoured the globe for solutions to the water scarcity problem and put together 42 case studies you can learn from.
-They cover a wide range of common water scarcity problems, as well as their proven solutions.
+Alongside Ove Arup, we scoured the globe for solutions to the water scarcity problem and put together 42 case studies from which you can learn.
+These case studies cover a wide range of common water scarcity problems, as well as their proven solutions.